Navigating Non-Conformity • How I Re-invented my Career + Business Identities 16 Times (Part 1)

 Grit: 12/10 | Magic: 4/10.

 Why I left • I hated it from day 3.
 A decade of blood/sweat/tears in engineering lead me to be treated as a secretary, fetching coffee, and making photocopies for old white men, of hell no!
 My feet felt like lead, grading my dying soul to work every day into a concrete box, literally.
-It was like inserting needles under my fingernails every morning, taking them out every night for a sigh of relief, knowing they'd go back in tomorrow... and every day after that.
+It was like inserting needles under my fingernails every morning, taking them out every night for a brief reprieve, knowing they'd be re-inserted the next morning... and every single weekday after that.
+I had to exert an exorbitant amount of fuel in the morning to peel myself out of bed to get to work, like a rocket burning its way out of the Earth's atmosphere.
 I'd have to sell 10 years of my soul to this company before getting one extra week of vacation, totally a measly 3 weeks of vacation/year!!!
 Ten effing years!!!
 My boss was regularly threatened by my talent and speed.
 He got paid double to take credit for my work.
 F*ck this shit!
 I resigned one day before my probation ended, ONE day before the golden handcuffs went on.
 Phew!
 I was likely having a Quarter Life Crisis at the same time.

 Name that fear • "Oh man, what if I'm stuck in this job forever?"
 Fear of hopelessness and fear of loss of adventure.
 "Am I really going to flush 10 years of blood, sweat, tears, and engineering training down the toilet for fulfillment?".
 Agony, fear of sunken cost, and terror of "Am I truly ready to throw away any hopes of getting dad's approval?
 I won't be strikin' it rich in humanitarian aid."